Popular search terms

 What to do if you suspect an animal has FMD

 Livestock producers must be alert for signs of disease in their animals.
-If animals are showing signs of illness that are consistent with FMD, this needs to be reported as a matter of urgency to the Emergency Animal Disease Watch Hotline on 1800 675 888 or to your local veterinarian.
+If animals are showing signs of illness that are consistent with FMD, this needs to be reported as a matter of urgency to the Emergency Animal Disease Hotline on 1800 675 888 or to your local veterinarian.

 People in northern Australia need to be particularly vigilant.
 Not only do they need to check their livestock but if signs are seen in feral pigs or water buffalo, immediate action needs to be taken.